Why Comply with PCI DSS?

 Are you unsure about what PCI DSS compliance means for your organization?

 It's essential for contact centers that handle personal customer data, such as card details, to be compliant with Payment Industry Data Security Standards (PCI DSS).
-Compliance means you need to secure your systems and encrypt your data.
+Full compliance means adherence to over 350 different security requirements.

-But it goes further — to where your systems and data come into contact with people.
+In a contact center, a critical aspect is where your systems and data come into contact with people.
 That's where you are probably most vulnerable.
-In any complex environment, hundreds of employees might be working, so watertight security procedures are absolutely essential.
+In any complex environment such as a contact center where hundreds of employees are working, watertight security procedures are absolutely essential.

 PCI Compliance is within Easy Reach for Enterprises